jblanked/Picoware/guides/FlipperZero.md

 ### Bootloader Mode
 Bootloader mode, also known as DFU or download mode, allows you to flash firmware or perform low-level maintenance on the device.
 To enter bootloader mode within Picoware, navigate to `Library -> System -> Bootloader`.
 Then you can use an application like `qFlipper` to flash firmware or perform other maintenance tasks.

+### UART WiFi and WebSocket
+Using a [FlipperHTTP](https://github.com/jblanked/FlipperHTTP) flashed board, you can give your Flipper Zero WiFi and WebSocket access within Picoware by connecting a compatible WiFi module to the Flipper Zero's GPIO pins.
+Once connected, you can access WiFi settings in `Library -> WiFi`.
+Here, you can configure your network, scan for available networks, and manage your WiFi connections.